 Acute and Chronic Pain (Part 2)

-Differentiating between acute and chronic pain becomes important, not just for feet, but for pain anywhere in the body.
-In this article, I will consider more about pain medication and what it means.
-Developing a self-help strategy and knowing when to seek professional help is important.
+Differentiating between acute and chronic pain becomes important, not just for feet but for pain anywhere in the body.
+In this article, I will discuss pain medication and its meaning.
+Developing a self-help strategy and knowing when to seek professional help is also important.

-The information in this article is more general and should help to make lay readers aware of the use of medication and other methods to deal with pain.
-The subject of acute and chronic pain is massive with much ongoing research by a number of medical and scientific bodies.
-While medication is helpful we must try other ways methods to avoid medication dependency.
-You can read Part 1 on medication for foot problems (click here) with a special section highlighting addiction.
+The information in this article is more general and should help inform lay readers of medication and other methods to deal with pain.
+The subject of acute and chronic pain is massive, with much ongoing research by a number of medical and scientific bodies.
+While medication is helpful, we must try other methods to avoid medication dependency.
+You can read Part 1 on medication for foot problems (click here), with a special section highlighting addiction.

 Acute pain